parmentelat/asynciojobs/README.md

 <span style="float:left;">Licence CC BY-NC-ND</span><span style="float:right;">Thierry Parmentelat - Inria&nbsp;<img src="media/inria-25.png" style="display:inline"></span><br/>

+# Introduction

-# A simplistic orchestration engine
+## A simplistic orchestration engine

 The main and single purpose of this library is to allow for the static description of a scenario involving `asyncio`-compliant jobs, that have dependencies in the sense that a given job cannot start until its requirements have not completed.